 - Continue to advance their knowledge and understanding of international and domestic human rights law and issues relating to transitional justice.

 Attendance is compulsory for successful completion of the LLM.
-Modules are delivered either by fortnightly full-day classes, or weekly half-day class.
-All teaching takes place on Thursdays and Fridays.
+Modules are delivered through weekly half-day classes or fortnightly full-day classes

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.